huzaifa8104/book-recommender-system/README.md

 To use the Book Recommender System, simply enter the name of a book in the search bar and click "Search".
 The system will recommend a list of similar popular books based on the input provided.

+# Video Demo
+To see a demo of the Book Recommender System in action, check out this video:
+<iframe width="560" height="315" src="https://www.youtube.com/watch?v=y4f1k50jZhg" frameborder="0" allowfullscreen></iframe>

 # Contributing

 Contributions to this project are welcome.
 If you would like to contribute, please fork the repository and submit a pull request with your changes.